-This article looks at some of the factors that contribute to energy efficiency for both types of housing.
+This article looks at some of the factors that contribute to energy efficiency for prefab and modular homes.

 Table of Contents